StreamUnlimited/training-git/README-lab1.txt

 * Push your change to the bare repo
   $ git remote add RadekUSB /media/${USER}/1234-5678/git-training
-  $ git push RadekUSBstick RDO-fix
+  $ git push RadekUSB RDO-fix

 * Give the USB stick to the person on the right